wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 2.0 =
+* New: All important fields of 'Customers' & 'Orders' for WooCommerce are now editable inline
+* New: 'Batch Update' on 'Customers' & 'Orders' for WooCommerce
+* Fixed: MySQL error in case of WP e-Commerce 3.7
+* New: Smart Manager Access Control for WP e-Commerce 3.7
+* Updated: Any modified value will be saved before 'Batch Update' for WP e-Commerce 3.7 & 3.8 both
+* Updated: Position of Notification that comes after any updation or deletion

 = 1.9.1 =
 * New: Access Privileges - give controlled access to non Admin users in WordPress